openmultiplayer/web/frontend/docs/scripting/functions/NPC_IsShooting.md

 - Returns true only during the actual shooting action
 - NPCs must have a weapon and ammo to shoot
-- Use this to detect active combat situations

 ## Related Functions